AP Interview: Emmert says poor communication led to inequity

 SAN ANTONIO (AP) — Mark Emmert acknowledged the glaring failures to give the coaches and players in the women’s tournament the same attention the NCAA gave the men was a result of a lack of communication between the two basketball staffs along with focusing on trying to tip off both events safely during a pandemic.

-The NCAA president said the oversights resulted in overlooking differences that led to inequities that has cast a dark, looming cloud over the women’s tournament.
+The NCAA president said the oversights resulted in overlooking differences that led to inequities that have cast a dark, looming cloud over the women’s tournament.

 “The emphasis that needed to be on health and wellness and the complete and utter focus on how to pull this off in a pandemic led us to get our eye off the ball on a handful of things and that’s really unfortunate.
 Had we done that better we wouldn’t have had these things emerge.”